Hato0/SimpleRollCall/README.md

 ```sh
 https://github.com/Hato0/SimpleRollCall.git
 ```
-3. Put the public_html folder on /var/www
+3. Put the public_html folder on the root of apache2 server

 4. Connect your ESP32 Correctly with screens and everything